 If an admission request has been declined, parents can request their child be placed on a waiting list.
-During the normal admission round, this is done automatically.
-If you have been unsuccessful in gaining a place at your preferred school and a place becomes available while you are still on the waiting list, your child will be considered alongside everyone else for that school.
-We use our 'oversubscription criteria' to decide which child is the most eligible for a vacancy (see section 1.13 for details).
+During the normal admission round, this is done automatically until the 30th September only.
+If you have been unsuccessful in gaining a place at your preferred school and a place becomes available while you are still on the waiting list, your child will be considered alongside everyone else waiting for that school & school year group.
+We use our 'oversubscription criteria' to decide which child is the most eligible for a vacancy

+(see section 1.13 for details).